itzmeowww/jpflashcard/web/README.md

-JPLT word list was retrived from https://jlptsensei.com
+JLPT word list was retrieved from https://jlptsensei.com